The Beast is Rising!

 The term “Antichrist” only appears in two of John’s letters, and nowhere in Revelation.
 Is it the correct label for the global leader of popular expectations?
 Are we certain John had the same figure in mind as the “Beast” or the “Man of Lawlessness”?

 The language used for this figure is drawn from the Hebrew Bible, especially the Book of Daniel and its vision of the “Little Horn speaking great things.”
-However, Paul and John did not simply quote those passages verbatim.
+Paul and John did not simply quote those passages verbatim.
 They reapplied them in the light of what God did in Jesus, often in unexpected ways.
 If there is any hope of correctly identifying the “Beast,” we must seek it in Scripture, not the daily news headlines.

 Daniel linked the Babylonian incarnation of the World Empire to the “Land of Shinar,” the ancient kingdom of the Sumerians where Babel originated, and the first attempt to unite all peoples under one government - (Genesis 11:1-9, Daniel 1:2).